 Sets: Expressive colours with non-naturalist, stylised and abstract elements to help create an idea of a land of fantasy and mirage.

-Props: Larger than life and painted with expressive colours to create an idea of the absurd.
+Props: They are larger than life and painted with vivid colours to create an idea of the absurd.

 Costumes: Are there to aid characterisations, create the fantasy atmosphere and help the audience delve into their imagination to visualise the talking animals and objects within the play.